-In Potere giovanile (1978, 1980) and Veniamo da lontano (1978, 1981), Quaranta deals with two other fundamental issues raised in the transition to a society characterized by “high social subjectivity”, namely the growing social and cultural autonomy of young people and the explosive systemic impact of the progressive and inevitable emancipation of women from any kind of social subordination.
+In Potere giovanile (1978, 1980) and Veniamo da lontano (1978, 1981), Quaranta addressed two other fundamental issues raised by the transition to a society characterised by “high social subjectivity”: the growing social and cultural autonomy of young people and the explosive systemic impact of the progressive emancipation of women from any form of social subordination.

-In Associazione invisibile (1982), he undertakes a broad country-wide empirical study to identify the social subjectivity emerging within Catholic youth groups not linked to major national associations.
-This leads him to tackle questions raised by the relations between modernity and religion from an original perspective.
+In L’Associazione invisibile (1982), he carried out an extensive empirical study throughout Italy to identify the social subjectivity that emerged within Catholic youth groups that were not affiliated to large national associations.
+This led him to approach the questions raised by the relationship between modernity and religion from an original perspective.

 These areas include: